 Precautions and Side Effects

 Iron excess, or hemochromatosis is a rare condition, but it does happen.
 Some people do consume too much iron in their diet or supplement when they don’t need to, but there are some who possess a genetic trait that makes it possible to absorb too much iron.

-The symptoms for iron excess are similar to those of iron deficiency.
-They include fatigue, dizziness, headache, weakness, shortness of breath, nausea and vomiting, and weight loss.
+The symptoms of iron excess are similar to those of iron deficiency.
+They include fatigue, dizziness, headache, weakness, shortness of breath, nausea, and vomiting, and weight loss.
 The condition can also lead to low levels of zinc.
 That’s because too much iron interferes with zinc absorption.
 Of course, you’ll want to monitor your iron level carefully, but it is far more likely to become iron deficient than to have absorbed too much iron.

 Safest Ways to Take Iron

 The best way to get iron is through natural, organic foods like the iron rich foods listed above.
 These also tend to contain other vitamins and minerals that make iron digestion and absorption easier and more complete, along with providing additional health benefits.